hugobr4/generalization_networks/README.md

 This is a work in progress on employing neural networks and machine learning to simulate animal behavioural generalization experiments.
-We are happy to annouce our preliminary work will be presented at the [XXXVI Brazilian Etology Meeting.](https://eae2018.ufop.br/)
+We are happy to annouce our preliminary work will be presented at the [XXXVI Brazilian Ethology Meeting.](https://eae2018.ufop.br/)

 ```